HumanCellAtlas/data-portal-content/content/contribute/overview/analysis-tools-registry/analysis-tools-registry.md

     - Please provide a URL to a simple page with a visualization demo.
     - In our examples we use “Mashups”, see example here https://github.com/eweitz/igv.js-react/blob/master/README.md#igvjs-in-react

-### Packages submitted in collaboration with a methodologist
+### Packages Submitted in Collaboration with a Methodologist
-with separate maintenance of supporting scripts should provide parallel information for "methodologist" and "maintainer" for the following fields:
+with separate maintenance of supporting scripts should provide parallel information for "methodologist" and "accessibility maintainer" for the following fields:
 - Contact name
 - Contact email
 - Who to attribute